godror/godror/doc/connection.md

     fmt.Println(P.StringWithPassword())
     db := sql.OpenDB(godror.NewConnector(P))

-Or if you really want to build it "by hand", use connstr.AppendLogfmt:
+Or if you really want to build it "by hand", use `connstr.AppendLogfmt`:

     var buf strings.Builder
     connstr.AppendLogfmt(&buf, "user", "scott")